george-michael/FuelManagement-System/README.md

 # CSI418 - Fuel Management System

-Developed by Michael George and Brian Guilder for ICSI418Y Software Engineering
+Developed by Michael George, Brian Guilder, and Jasmin McPherson for ICSI418Y Software Engineering @ University at Albany.
+This project was built for a "client" which sells fuels, it is designed to manage their inventories and provide usablity and acessablity for their employees and customers.